 And last but not least, they have about 9-12% more Protein.

-You can, but be careful.
-Even though it is made of chickpeas, the carbs might kick you out of ketosis.
-Also, other than the chickpeas every other standard ingredient in hummus (Olive Oil, Tahini, Lemon, Garlic, Sea Salt) is healthy and Keto-friendly.
+Every other standard ingredient in hummus (Olive Oil, Tahini, Lemon, Garlic, Sea Salt) is healthy and keto friendly.

 If possible, make your own hummus, using the regular hummus ingredients, minus the chickpeas.